Deploy Seafile Server Through Docker

 Create Docker Compose File

-Copy and paste the following docker-compose.yml file to your server, (this is what the source was at the time of writing this tutorial)/
+Copy and paste the following docker-compose.yml file to your server:

 services: